 Thinking Person: “Yeah?
 If you were sleeping, how do you know what happened?
 How can you know what happened while you were sleeping?
 Hello-o!”

-In subsequent centuries, and particularly with the rise of liberal scholarship in the 17th century, many more attempts have been made, which run the gamut from those with a patina of plausibility2to those that are utterly ridiculous.3 Whether initially plausible or ridiculous, however, every such attempt has been thoroughly debunked,4and it is rare to find a new and original attack on the historicity of the resurrection.
+In subsequent centuries, and particularly with the rise of liberal scholarship in the 17th century, many more attempts have been made, which run the gamut from those with a patina of plausibility to those that are utterly ridiculous.
+Whether initially plausible or ridiculous, however, every such attempt has been thoroughly debunked, and it is rare to find a new and original attack on the historicity of the resurrection.

 David K. Clark, a philosophy teacher at the University of Montana, thinks he has one.
-In his article entitled “Betting on Jesus: The Vanishing of the Christ,” published in Free Inquiry5, he confidently asserts that “we can know that Jesus was not the resurrected Son of God.”
-Moreover, he promises to prove this from the Gospel books themselves, claiming that “it is not difficult to establish – utilizing nothing more than the Gospels themselves – that Jesus was not resurrected.”
+In his article entitled “Betting on Jesus: The Vanishing of the Christ,” published in Free Inquiry, he confidently asserts that

 There was no audience gathered at the tomb to see the resurrection of Jesus.

 This, then, is Clark’s “stunning surprise,” his “blockbuster result.”
 This is what Clark presents as proof that “the basic account of the resurrection itself [does not] rise to any acceptable level of credibility.”
-To summarize his super argument, he says, “The very notion of the heralded Resurrection Day without the requisite audience is silly!”
+To summarize his super argument, he says

 Clark’s contention that there should have been a sizeable audience gathered at the tomb awaiting Jesus’ resurrection fundamentally depends upon the following points being true: